tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #### New Session Ticket Message

-After the server has received the client Finished message, it MAY send a NewSessionTicket message.
+At any time after the server has received the client Finished message, it MAY send a NewSessionTicket message.
 This message creates a pre-shared key (PSK) binding between the resumption master secret and the ticket label.
 The client MAY use this PSK for future handshakes by including it in the "pre_shared_key" extension in its ClientHello ({{pre-shared-key-extension}}) and supplying a suitable PSK cipher suite.
+Servers may send multiple tickets on a single connection, for instance after post-handshake authentication.

 %%% Ticket Establishment
       struct {